FloareDor/Floara-Discord-Bot/README.md

 -> Made using discord.py, PRAW, keras and googletrans.

--> It can send memes, quotes and scrape other similar data from the reddit.
+-> It can send memes, quotes and scrape other similar data from reddit.

 -> Has all the classic mod commands built in.